 Step 3: Save Your Video

-Once you have all of your clips combined and sorted in order, you can merger the clips together then click on the play/preview button to run a quick preview of your work.
+Once you have all of your clips sorted in order, you can merger the clips together then click on the Play/Preview button to run a quick preview of your work.
 Once you are pleased with the work you have done, click on the Movie Maker tab - located in the top left corner - and save your file.
 Remember, depending on how and what your project will be used for you will need to save your video in different formats or resolutions.

 Let's take a look at the video tutorial below on how to combine clips in Windows Movie Maker:

 For more Windows Movie Maker editing tips, check How to Edit Videos in Windows Live Movie Maker.